-- 6.1 Our RSE is taught as part of our PSHE curriculum.
+6.1 Our RSE is taught as part of our PSHE curriculum.
 The PSHE course is delivered to all students through discrete PSHE lessons taught by our teachers.
 There is one lesson of taught PSHE a week.
 Elements of the programme may be supported through the bringing in of additional expertise, such as outside speakers, trained health professionals, or the use of teachers with a particular interest or knowledge in a specific area.
-In addition to these discrete sessions, PSHE is also embedded within the curriculum (e.g. social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RS).
+In addition to these discrete sessions, PSHE is also embedded within the curriculum (e.g., social issues through the teaching of English Literature; Health through Biology and PE; Citizenship through History & RE).
+There are also centrally organised sessions which supplement the delivery in house.

+6.2 RE Primary phase

-- 6.2 RE (primary phase) focuses on teaching the fundamental building blocks and characteristics of positive relationships, including:
+Relationships education focuses on teaching the fundamental building blocks and characteristics of positive relationships, including:

-- Families and people who care for me
+- · Families and people who care for me

 - Caring friendships

 - Respectful relationships

 - Online relationships

-- Being safe
+- · Being safe

+- Growing and changing

+- Feelings and emotions

 - 6.3 For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy.

+6.4 RSE Secondary phase

-- 6.4 RSE (secondary phase) focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds, including:
+RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds, including:

 - Families

 - Respectful relationships, including friendships

-- Online and media
+- · Online and media

 - Being safe

 - Intimate and sexual relationships, including sexual health

+- 6.5 For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy.

+- 6.6

-- 6.5 For more information about our RSE curriculum, see Appendices 1 and 2 and our Curriculum Policy. - These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures), along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).
+These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures), along with reflecting sensitively that some children may have a different structure of support around them (for example: looked after children or young carers).